napudumaran/Learning-Documentation-and-Projects/notes/expanded/NMAP_Writeup.md

 # Brief Summary

-`nmap` is a tool that doubles as a network discovery tool (hence the name network map, or `namp` for short) and security auditing tool.
+`nmap` is a tool that doubles as a network discovery tool (hence the name network map, or `nmap` for short) and security auditing tool.
 Created by Gordan Lyon, it helped network engineers and sysadmins find hosts, running services, and open ports.

 # Install Steps: